 Solar Panel and Solar Inverter Production

-What Happens When You Bypass a Skilled Utah Solar Installation Crew
+Should You Forego a Skilled Utah Solar Installation Crew?

-Now that you know the basics of what it takes to size a residential solar system for your Utah home, it doesn’t mean you are ready to install it.
-Unless you’re a master electrician or NABCEP certified, a DIY installation is not the way to go.
+Utah natives are crafty and self-sufficient, drawing them toward DIY projects.
+However, even those who know the basics of what it takes to size a residential solar system for their Utah home aren’t ready to install it.
+Unless you’re a master electrician or NABCEP certified, a DIY installation isn’t the way to go.

 Electrical Solar Wiring Headaches

-Messing up the wiring on your residential system could cause issues down the road for you and your neighbors.
-Having too many wires in a small area or not having long enough wires is the tip of the iceberg, and there’s a 100 percent probability you’ll not be in compliance with the state of Utah’s electrical code.
+Messing up the wiring could cause expensive and catastrophic issues down the road.
+Having too many wires in a small area or not having long enough wires only covers the tip of the iceberg for staying in compliance with the state of Utah’s electrical code.

 Paperwork and Solar Panel Permits